 Distinguishing Features of the HFSP Research Grant Program

-HFSP Research Grants support innovative basic research into fundamental biological problems with emphasis placed on novel and interdisciplinary approaches that involve scientific exchanges across national and disciplinary boundaries.
+HFSP Research Grants support innovative basic research into fundamental biological problems with emphasis placed on novel and interdisciplinary approaches that involve scientific exchanges across national and disciplinary boundaries (see guidelines).

-Projects are expected to be at the frontiers of knowledge and therefore entail risk.
-Participation of scientists from disciplines outside the traditional life sciences such as biophysics, chemistry, computational biology, computer science, engineering, mathematics, nanoscience or physics is recommended because their contributions have made biological research increasingly quantitative and because such collaborations have opened up new approaches for understanding the complex structures and regulatory networks that characterize living organisms, their evolution and interactions.
+Participation of scientists from disciplines outside the traditional life sciences such as biophysics, chemistry, computational biology, computer science, engineering, mathematics, nanoscience or physics is recommended because such collaborations have opened up new approaches for understanding the complex structures and regulatory networks that characterize living organisms, their evolution and interactions.

 Research grants are provided for teams of scientists from different countries who wish to combine their expertise in innovative approaches to questions that could not be answered by individual laboratories.
 Preliminary results are not required and applicants are expected to develop new lines of research through the research collaboration.

-Applied applications, including medical research typically funded by national medical research bodies, will be deemed ineligible.
+Applications for applied research, including medical research typically funded by national medical research bodies, will be deemed ineligible (see guidelines).

-Two types of Research Grant are available: Young Investigators' Grants and Program Grants.
+Two types of Grant are available: Research Grants – Early Career and Research Grants – Program.

-Both provide 3 years support for 2 – 4 member teams.
+Both provide three years support for 2 – 4 member teams.